frenck/spook/documentation/other_features.md

 - The count starts again after a restart.
 Spook remembers the runs while it is running, and nothing is written down, so a restart hands back a full allowance.
 - The limit cannot go above 64.
 Spook keeps the last 64 runs of each automation and script, and answering a larger limit would need a longer memory than that.
 Above 64 runs in a window it is not really an allowance any more.
 - Only automations and scripts have an allowance.
 Both are counted, but a condition checked outside either has nothing to count against and passes.
+- Only the 256 most recently active automations and scripts are followed.
+Beyond that the least recently used one is forgotten, which hands its allowance back.
+Not something a normal house will reach, but it is a limit.
 - The run doing the asking does not count against itself.
 A script announces itself before its sequence starts, so without that a limit of one would turn down the very first run.

 :::